Apple's sales boom in communist Vietnam

-HANOI Communist Vietnam is suddenly Apple Inc's (AAPL.O) hottest market after sales there tripled in its fiscal first half, a growth rate five times faster than in India where it is spending heavily in a battle for market share.
+HANOI Communist Vietnam is suddenly Apple Inc's hottest market after its sales growth tripled in the first three months of the year, a rate five times faster than in India where it is spending heavily in a battle for market share.

 Vietnam has barely received a mention from Apple executives in their regular briefings for financial analysts.
 But in a quarterly conference call on Wednesday, they were talking up the potential of the country.